kandersonko/lca-tool/README.md

 The application uses docker compose to orchestrate three containers or services:  a MYSQL database (db), a Flask application (backend) an NGINX proxy to route the request to the backend.
 The services communicate internally using docker networking and only the proxy is exposed to the internet.
 When a user sends a request, it is routed from the proxy to the backend.

 The application has the following structure:
-1. db: contains the database password and Dockerfile
+1. db: contains the database password and database schema files
-2. backend: contains the Flask application code and Dockerfile
+2. backend: contains the Flask application code and a Dockerfile
-3. proxy: contains the NGINX proxy configuration and Dockerfile
+3. proxy: contains the NGINX proxy configuration and a Dockerfile

 ## Development